Influence of the majority group on individual judgments in online spontaneous conversations: Declarations

+All authors contributed to the implementation of the research.
+D.G. contributed to data acquisition, design and developments of the methodology, software creation, validation, visualization, and formal analyses.
 A.G. performed the topic modeling analysis.
-D.G. contributed to the data acquisition and the remaining analyses.
-D.G. and A.G. contributed to the original ideas of this work, as well as to the data curation.
-D.G. and D.V. contributed to the writing of the manuscript.
-All authors contributed to the design and implementation of the research.
+D.G. and A.G. contributed to the original ideas of this work, as well as to the data and software curation.
+D.G. and D.V. contributed to the design of the methodology, as well as to the writing of the manuscript.
 All authors read and approved the final manuscript.